majeinfo/chaingun/SYNTAX.md

 | `method`   | HTTP method to use | GET or POST |

-# Actions
+# Actions and Pre-Actions

-Actions are defined as a list under the `actions` key :
+Actions and Pre-Actions are defined as a list under the `actions` and `pre_actions` key :

 ```
+pre_actions:
+  - action1 ...
+  - action2 ...

 actions:
   - action1 ...
   - action2 ...
 ```

+Pre-Actions are played only once before starting the VUs.
+Actions are played by the VUs.

 Here is the list and the description of the implemented Actions :